SakshiVats27/Login-Page/README.md

 3. Open the "index.html" file in your browser to view the page

 📂**Folder Structure**
-index.html: The main HTML file containing the structure of the page. styles.css: The CSS file with styles for the page, including layout, colors, and transitions. script.js: The JavaScript file that handles the toggle functionality between login and signup forms.
+➡index.html: The main HTML file containing the structure of the page.
+➡styles.css: The CSS file with styles for the page, including layout, colors, and transitions.
+➡script.js: The JavaScript file that handles the toggle functionality between login and signup forms.
-Readme.md: The page you are reading now.
+➡Readme.md: The page you are reading now.